 This climb took us hours – partly because we wanted to take pictures, partly because we helped out the other team, partly because Steve’s hands froze and we had to warm them up, partly because it took us so long to figure out that Steve’s rope was just plain stuck, and partly because climbing and putting in protection just takes a long time.
 As we climbed, it got warmer.
 As it got warmer, we could feel the difference in the ice, and started to see more and more water flowing UNDER the ice (this was, after all, a waterfall).
 We started to fear for our safety if we were to rappel down this waterfall when we were done.
 What if the anchor in the ice that we were using to rappel off of were to pull the whole chuck of ice off?
 Or maybe we would crash through some of the icy waterfall and get seriously wet.
 We were already quite wet because the waterfall was spraying water, but not seriously wet.
 We were pretty close to the cars by some standards (just a mile or so away).
 We decided that the safest alternative was to simply “walk off” the top of the waterfall.
 This was an adventure in itself, since none of us had ever done this, and while we knew where we needed to get to, we didn’t really know how to get there, so we just guessed.
 I saw what looked like a pretty clear path, and started up that.
 Wim and Steve followed up the very steep, very moss-covered rock:

 I tried to give a sense of how steep this was.
-Those are railroad track, down below, with a snow covered, iced over pond, next to it.
+Those are railroad tracks, down below, with a snow covered, iced-over pond, next to it.
 We kept our crampons on, because they made it easier to get purchase in this moss-covered dirt that we were climbing.

 We had views from places that most people will never be: